kleinay/QANom/README.md

 This is the same output format as of the QA-SRL parser, which is why predicates are called "verbs" even though for QANom they are nominal.

-#### Predicting from and to QANom format
+#### Predicting from and to QANom CSV format
 For running the QANom predictor on CSV-formatted input file - as those outputted by `predicate_detector`, with nominal predicate information (crucially, `target_idx` and `is_verbal` columns) - run:
 ```bash
 python scripts/convert_csv_to_jsonl_input_for_predictor.py <qanom-predicate-data.csv>
 ```
-This will generate a file in the jsonl format expected by `qanom_predictor`.
+This will generate a file in the JSON-lines format expected by `qanom_predictor`.
 The output file would have the same name as the input except for the file extension (`qanom-predicate-data.jsonl`).

 To convert the predictor's output back into QANom's CSV format, run:
 ```bash